thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 ### `systemd`

-Alternatively, it's trivial to run the script as a `systemd` service using something along the lines of the below configuration:
+Alternatively, it's trivial to run the script as a `systemd`-service using something along the lines of the below configuration:

 **`📄 /etc/systemd/system/sysmon-mqtt.service`**